Exploring Nashville's Fall Season

 Why walk, when you can fly?
 Experience the highly-exciting zipline tour, Adventureworks, nestled in 40 acres of old-growth forest.
 Also, families may figure out how to navigate the obstacle course located in the trees, full of nets, ropes, and broken bridges.
 Plus climb 30 feet to take the quantum leap, or pull your rip cord and swing out 60 feet on their giant swing.
 Venture over to Fontanel to experience Music City Ziplines by Adventureworks featuring 8 different zip lines.
 And while you are there explore The Trails at Fontanel which offer a 2.5 mile path that is well maintained and allows pets!
 Make sure to check out the Treetop Adventure Park at Nashville Shores.
 There are over 10 different zip lines, and 100 challenging obstacles including suspended bridges, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.
 This place is perfect for family and friends to get together for a unique experience in Music City.
 OH!
 And SOAR Adventure Tower is a perfect destination for your next family outing.
 This beast of a tower holds 4 levels and over 110 climbing elements that will challenge kids and adults mentally and physically.

 Enjoy the outdoors at the Nashville Zoo at Grassmere, and see over 400 different species including clouded leopards, red pandas, giraffes, and more.
 Now you can see the Zoo like never before with their all new zip line experience called Soaring Eagle which takes you 110 ft. in the air to overlook the African Savannah, Historic Home, Festival Field, and Gibbon Islands.
 Then, witness the 55 acres of beautiful splendor at Cheekwood Estate & Gardens.
 You can always journey to Tennessee's largest petting farm, Lucky Ladd Farms, featuring over 100 friendly animals and exotic livestock.
 This 60-acre farm park offers attractions which appeal to all ages, acres of playgrounds, exciting hands-on animal encounters, pony rides, nature trails, and more to satisfy the whole family.
 Everyone loves miniature golf, and go-karts!
 Grand Old Golf & Go Karts holds three award winning miniature golf courses and an outdoor go-kart track that equals fun for the whole family.
 Cumberland Caverns is open year round, seven days a week with daily scenic walking tours, daytime adventure trips, and overnight spelunking with camping in the cave just 2 hours outside downtown Nashville.
-Lost River Cave & Valley is Kentucky's only underground boat tour just one hour north of Nashville.
+Lost River Cave & Zipline is Kentucky's only underground boat tour just one hour north of Nashville.
 The tour begins with a walk along the river's edge, and then arrive at the massive cave entrance where you will board a boat and glide along the river into enormous cathedral-like passages.

 Explore the Water